IzHoBX/SAVEntry/README.md

 - Add a new Android application into your Firebase project.
 - Download and place `google-services.json` in the `app` folder.

+## Privacy Assurance
+None of the user's personal info (NRIC and phone number) is upl oaded or stored in the cloud.
+The whereabouts of user at any given time is also not recorded on servers.
+All data are saved locally and users have full control over them.
+The handling of NRIC and phone number is through the webview, which is exactly the same as the default phone browser Chrome.
+This app is made open-source for open inspection so as to prove and maintain the above assurance.

 ## Acknowledgments
 - [Original repo](https://github.com/lamkeewei/SafeEntryLogger).
 It's great to have found something exactly what I wanted to do, saving me efforts on tinkering the app skeletons and webview intercepts.